Current research projects

 How do young farmers look to the new CAP funding period - and beyond to their future? - A case study along the implementation of agroforestry

-Under the guiding question "How do young farmers see their future?", the project investigates which visions guide young farmers in the face of the multiple crises of our time and a dramatic worsening of the situation for many farms, and whether and to what extent the Common Agricultural Policy (CAP), with its increased focus on overall solutions, is perceived as a support for a sustainable transformation of the agri-food system.
+Under the key question “How do young farmers see their future?”
+The project examines which visions guide young farmers in the face of the multiple crises of our time, and whether and to what extent the Common Agricultural Policy (CAP), with its increased focus on overall solutions, is perceived as supporting a sustainable transformation of the agri-food system.
+A particular focus is on agroforestry systems.
+It is examined whether agroforestry systems are perceived as an interesting strategy in terms of young farmers' visions and their initiatives to strengthen resilience.

 Project duration: May 2023 - January 2024